Yogesh062006/T-FLIPFLOP-POSEDGE/README.md

 endmodule

 ```
 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by: S YOGESH RegisterNumber:24901108
 */

 **RTL LOGIC FOR FLIPFLOPS**